Power Transformations of Relative Count Data as a Shrinkage Problem: Preliminaries

 \subsection{Posterior Probability of the Parameter}

-In the Bayesian version of statistical inference, the parameters themselves are considered random variables following a certain distribution.
-For parameter estimation we have to construct a posterior distribution of the parameter that also takes into account its prior distribution $\pi$, which itself can depend on a vector of hyperparameters $\boldsymbol{\alpha}$.
-Bayes' theorem is obtained by renormalizing the joint distribution of the data and the parameters (\ref{joint}).
-This gives us an expression for the posterior probability density of the parameter.
-In terms of the exponential parameter $\boldsymbol{\theta}$ this is
+For the Bayesian estimation a parameter we have to construct a posterior distribution of the parameter that also takes into account its prior distribution $\pi$, which itself can depend on a vector of hyperparameters $\boldsymbol{\alpha}$. {For a review of Bayesian inference for categorical data see \cite{Agresti}.} The posterior probability density of the parameter in terms of the exponential parameter $\boldsymbol{\theta}$ is

 Instead of maximizing the likelihood over $\boldsymbol{\theta}$, we can now maximize the posterior to obtain the best parameter estimate\footnote{Alternatively, we could take the expectation value of $\boldsymbol{\theta}$ with respect to its posterior.}.
 Inserting (\ref{expo2}), the posterior (\ref{Bayes}) evaluates to